• Skip to primary navigation

 1. Three slices (½ of a potato) was just the right size for a serving.

-2. The pictures are for serving for four servings, but all instructions are for two servings.
+2. The pictures are for four servings, but all instructions are for two servings.

 3. You can match this to something else you are cooking fairly easily.
 The oven temperature can be varied quite a bit, just adjust the cooking but check the final internal temperature.

-4. Be sure to rinse after cutting and pat dry if you want them crispy.
+4. Be sure to soak and rinse after cutting, then pat dry if you want them crispy.

-6. I like to "pack" the Parmesan on the wedges some.
+6. I like to "pack" the Parmesan on the wedges.

-8. Should be good refrigerated for 3-4 days and frozen for 3-4 months.
+8. Good refrigerated for 3-4 days and frozen for 3-4 months.

 To adjust the recipe size: